Eleonwra/elcardiocc-baseline-ner/README.md

 **Disclaimer**: This baseline **is not** a competition submission.
 It is provided by the organizers post-submission to serve as a standardized reference point for transparency, and comparative analysis of participant systems.

 ### 📢 Participate in ElCardioCC 2026
-Are you interested in contributing to clinical NER and medical natural language processing?
+Are you interested in contributing to medical natural language processing?
 We welcome all researchers to participate in this year's competition!

 **[Click here to visit the official competition site and register](https://elcardiocc.web.auth.gr)**